 There are a gazillion different booties on the market, but most are not very helpful.
 They’ll either fail to protect your dog’s feet, come off too easily, or frustrate you in countless other ways.

-With that in mind, we’ve identified five of the best choices, which should keep your pup’s paws safer and more comfortable during your outdoor adventures.
+With that in mind, we’ve identified some of the best choices, which should keep your pup’s paws safer and more comfortable during your outdoor adventures.

 Most dogs walk around barefoot their whole life without sustaining a major foot injury, so many pet parents wonder just how necessary booties are.